centreon/centreon-documentation/en/health/centreon-agent.md

 >We strongly advise the first tag you define to be “environment” in order for us to be able to establish a common baseline between all users.

 Tags can be configured in the YAML `/etc/centreon-agent/centreon-agent.yml` file generated at installation.
+Tags are case-sensitive (`production` and `Production` are seen as two different tags).

 ```yaml
 collect: